DEMNUni: disentangling dark energy from massive neutrinos with the void size function: Impact of tracers on the void size function

 The VSF is the number density of voids as a function of their size.
 According to the widely used notation, we express it as ${\rm d} n(R_{\rm eff}) / {\rm d}\ln R_{\rm eff}$, where $n(R_{\rm eff})$ is the number density of voids with radius $R_{\rm eff}$.
 Voids can be detected in any population of tracers of the underlying dark matter field.
 Voids detected in different tracer populations show different features, reflected in the corresponding VSF.

 The left panel of Fig.~\ref{fig:vide_voids_tracers_redshift_dep} shows the VSF measured for the \lcdm cosmology in the CDM- and halo-traced void catalogues at $z=0$.
-In particular, different colour lines represent CDM tracers (black) and halos tracers with different minimum masses: $2.5 \times 10^{12}$\hmsun (blue), $10^{13}$\hmsun (orange), $2.5 \times 10^{13}$\hmsun (green), and $10^{14}$\hmsun (red), respectively.
-Each tracer population traces density fluctuations on different scales therefore we expect different VSF curves for each different population.
-More massive halos trace the underlying density field on larger scales with respect to less massive halos, and therefore they probe void underdensities on larger scales than less massive halos.
+In particular, solid lines with different colours represent CDM tracers subsampled at 1.5\% (black) and haloes tracers with different minimum masses: $2.5 \times 10^{12}$\hmsun (blue), $10^{13}$\hmsun (orange), $2.5 \times 10^{13}$\hmsun (green), and $10^{14}$\hmsun (red), respectively.
+Dotted lines show the VSF in the CDM particles distribution randomly subsampled to match the number density of haloes, the colours show the corresponding halo mass-cut. {The errorbars show the Poissonian error.
+In estimating the density field via Voronoi tessellation and the derived watershed regions~\citep{neyrinck_2008}, each tracer population traces density fluctuations on different scales, therefore we expect different VSF curves for each different population.
+More massive haloes trace the underlying density field on larger scales with respect to less massive haloes, and therefore they probe underdensities (voids) on larger scales than less massive haloes.
 This is due to the bias and number density of tracers, which introduce a natural spatial smoothing scale via the mean tracer separation.
-The mean tracer separation is the typical distance between two objects of the same population (CDM or halos), calculated as $(N_{\rm tr}/V)^{-1/3}$, where $N_{\rm tr}$ is the number of tracers in the comoving volume $V$.
-The underlying matter fluctuations on a scale around or smaller than the mean tracer separation are beyond the spatial resolution and cannot be detected in the tracer distribution.
-Therefore, the detection of voids smaller than the mean tracer separation is related to numerical and/or Poissonian effects (due to tracer discreteness and sparsity) that on such small scales overcome the effects of the underlying matter density fluctuations~\citep{cousinou_2019}.
-Tab.~\ref{tab:mts} lists the mean tracer separation for the tracers in the \lcdm cosmology at the redshift considered in this work.
-For CDM particles, the mean tracer separation is numerically fixed by the number of particles considered.
+The mean tracer separation is the typical distance between two objects of the same population (CDM or haloes), calculated as $(N_{\rm tr}/V)^{-1/3}$, where $N_{\rm tr}$ is the number of tracers in the comoving volume $V$.
+Tab.~\ref{tab:mts} lists the mean separation of the tracers in the \lcdm cosmology at the redshifts considered in this work.
+Even if in overdense regions it is possible to have a spatial resolution below the mean separation, due to the highly clustered objects, this is not true for underdensities, where the number density of objects is lower than the corresponding mean number density of the Universe and the clustering is suppressed.
+It follows that in underdense regions, the underlying matter fluctuations on a scale around or smaller than the mean tracer separation are beyond the spatial resolution and cannot be detected in the tracer distribution.
+Therefore, the detection of voids smaller than the mean tracer separation is related to numerical and/or Poissonian noise (due to tracer discreteness and sparsity) that on such small scales dominates over the physical signal~\citep{cousinou_2019}.
+The effect of tracer discreteness is reflected by the fact that both the halo-traced VSF and VSF in the corresponding random-sampled CDM distribution span approximately the same range of scales.
+On the other hand, tracer bias affects the amplitude of the VSF as we observe in the left panel of Fig.~\ref{fig:vide_voids_tracers_redshift_dep} that halo-traced large voids are more abundant than voids with comparable size in the corresponding subsampled CDM-void catalogue.
+This is due to the fact that the power spectrum of the halo field is biased, larger than the corresponding CDM one, entailing more abundant voids.
+The suppression of small halo-traced voids with respect to the subsampled CDM-traced ones is due to volume conservation and void merging: the higher number of large voids is due to the merging of smaller underdensities that in the biased tracer case are detected as one.
+Moreover, the sum of all void volumes cannot exceed the snapshot volume; therefore, when the number of large voids increases, the number of small voids decreases as a consequence.